dltxio/idem-old/README.md

 6. The App posts the API specified in the QR code.
 Two options are to be made available

-- The App will post to the Exchange directly - see (7).
-- The App will use ECDSA to sign the certificates using Idem.
+i) The App will post to the Exchange directly - see point 7. below. ii) The App will use ECDSA to sign the certificates using Idem.

 7. Provide call back option for ECDSA authentication to validate SSL Certificates over HTTP in Exchange, and option for Exchange to whitelist IP addresses.